firebase/firebase-ios-sdk/AddNewPod.md

 The Firebase library `Foo` should be defined in `FirebaseFoo.podspec`.
 All of its contents should be in the `FirebaseFoo` directory.

-* FirebaseFoo/Source - All source.
+* FirebaseFoo/Sources - All source.
 Directory structure is up to the library owner.
+Any code from a non-Google open source project should be nested under a `third_party` directory.
 * FirebaseFoo/Public - Public Headers.
 * FirebaseFoo/Private - Private Headers (headers not part of public API, but available for explicit import by other Firebase pods)